vidishsirdesai/projects/README.md

 Considering all of the above, a new column, namely `attack_hlc`, has been created.
 Wherein each of the element in the `attack` column has been assigned to its respective high level class.

 ### Undefined and redundant attributes
-There is no description available for the feature `lastflag` in the column profile.
+There is no description available for the feature `lastflag` in the data dictionary.
 Hence it has been dropped from the list of columns.

 Also, the column `numoutboundcmds` has all zeros.
 This column can also be dropped from the list of columns.